datxmilanista/AmzUS/README.md

-# AmzUS - Amazon US Account Management Tool
+# AmzUS - CHK Card

 A desktop application for managing Amazon US accounts with automated login and business account setup capabilities.